petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/editor-config-contributor-yaml-configuration-reference.md

    url: index.js
 ```

-Editor Config Contributor client extensions override existing CKEditor customization in a `ConfigContributor.java` file.
+Editor Config Contributor client extensions override existing CKEditor configurations in a `ConfigContributor.java` file.
 Configuration options of the client extension must match the `ConfigContributor` it's overriding (portlet names, editor names, and editor config keys).

+Client extensions are deployed at the instance level and impact all CKEditor instances across pages within that virtual instance if they meet the configuration criteria.

 !!! tip
-    Client extensions are deployed at the instance level and impact all CKEditor instances across pages within that virtual instance.

-    In addition, if you don't specify any configuration options in the client extension, it will apply to every CKEditor instance within the DXP environment.
+    By specifying configuration options, you can control which CKEditor instances your extensions affect.
+If you omit specific configuration options, the extension will apply to all CKEditors filtered by the provided criteria.
+However, if no options are specified, the extension will apply to every CKEditor instance within the DXP environment.

 The required URL property points to a JavaScript snippet which should implement a function according to the [TypeScript interfaces outlined in the public API](https://github.com/liferay/liferay-frontend-projects/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/projects/js-toolkit/packages/js-api/editor/index.ts).